apache/flink/docs/dev/datastream_execution_mode.md

 You can still use all the [state primitives]({% link dev/stream/state/state.md
 %}#working-with-state), it's just that the mechanism used for failure recovery will be different.

-### Broadcast State

-This feature was introduced to allow users to implement use-cases where a “control” stream needs to be broadcast to all downstream tasks, and the broadcast elements, e.g. rules, need to be applied to all incoming elements from another stream.

-In this pattern, Flink provides no guarantees about the order in which the inputs are read.
-Use-cases like the one above make sense in the streaming world where jobs are expected to run for a long period with input data that are not known in advance.
-In these settings, requirements may change over time depending on the incoming data.

-In the batch world though, we believe that such use-cases do not make much sense, as the input (both the elements and the control stream) are static and known in advance.

-We plan to support a variation of that pattern for `BATCH` processing where the broadcast side is processed first entirely in the future.

 ### Writing Custom Operators